 His voyage home included a 28-day trek through a “deserted country.”
 The crew ran out of food.
 The ship’s captain challenged him – specifically, his Christian faith.
 Patrick declared, “Convert and turn with your whole heart to the Lord my God, for nothing is impossible for Him.”
 After he said this, a herd of pigs appeared on the roadway!

 He displayed immense faith during his escape from Ireland.
 How much more did he display by returning to it?
-He willingly went back to the land of his slavery in obedience to God’s compulsion.
+He willingly went back to the land of his slavery in obedience to God’s calling.
 And he regularly put his life in God’s hands by entering dangerous situations for the sake of the gospel.

 Third, he was humble.
 He begins his autobiography: “I Patrick, am a sinner, the most uncultured and smallest among all the faithful, indeed many people consider me to be worthless.”
 In his letter to Coroticus, he introduces himself as “an unlearned sinner.”